kyndryl-open-source/latencyninja/README.md

 - **Packet Loss**: Simulate packet loss, a crucial factor in assessing application robustness.
 - **Ingress and Egress Traffic**: Apply conditions to both incoming and outgoing traffic for comprehensive testing.

-## Getting Started
+## Compatibility

-To get started, clone this repository and follow the installation instructions in the provided [README](#link-to-readme).
 Latency Ninja is compatible with Red Hat/CentOS/Fedora/Debian/Ubuntu Linux-based systems and requires superuser privileges to run.

 ## Table of Contents